 8. You are Unhappy in Your Relationship

-Yes, if you’re unhappy in your relationship/marriage – You should have an emergency fund- Divorce is costly and if you’re unhappy enough, living apart may have a huge financial strain your budget.
+Yes, if you’re unhappy in your relationship/marriage – You should have an emergency fund- Divorce is costly, and if you’re unfortunate enough, living apart may have a substantial financial strain on your budget.

 Costs to consider – Refurnishing, damage deposit, rent, lawyers, childcare etc.

 9. You have Goals

 You may have goals in life, such as travel, or buying a new home or perhaps starting your own business.
 By having an emergency fund – You can stop dipping into your other savings.
 This can help you from going backward, and it will leave the money that you want to save for your goals and protect your additional savings.